jedavis82/scene_labeling/README.md

 `python -m venv venv`

 ## YOLOv3 Object Detection Model
 The code base uses the YOLOv3 object detection model.
-Due to size constraints on the repository, this model could not be uploaded.
-The model can be downloaded from the [YOLOv3 site](https://pjreddie.com/darknet/yolo/).
+Due to size constraints on the repository, the model weights could not be uploaded.
+The model weights can be downloaded from the [YOLOv3 site](https://pjreddie.com/darknet/yolo/).

-The files required are:
+The required file can be directly downloaded from:
 - [yolov3.weights](https://pjreddie.com/media/files/yolov3.weights)

 The code base originally stored these files in the input/models/yolo/ directory alongside the yolov3.cfg file.

+## Installing required packages
+The -requirements.txt- file contains the required Python packages in order to perform object detection and scene annotations.
+To install the required packages, run the following command from the terminal:

+`pip install -r requirements.txt`

+## HoFPy
+The Histogram of Forces [[2]](#2) implementation used by this project was supplied by the University of Missouri MINDFUL (CITE MINDFUL) laboratory.

+To install the HOF python package run th

 # Usage
 The first script to execute is the `import_coco.py` script.
 This script will download the specified number of images